monachgrievings/monachgrievings/README.md

   <summary><ins>Pony Town</ins></summary>

   <div align="center">
-    <p> Abbrivated names: "DNC" : Do not copy , "DNIUF" : Do not interact unless friend , "IWC" : interact with care </p>
+    <p> Abbrivated names = "DNC": Do not copy , "DNIUF": Do not interact unless friend , "IWC": interact with care or caution. </p>
-   <p>"Read GH" : Read github profile , "sign ata" : leave a message on my atabook</p>
+   <p>"Read GH": Read github profile , "sign ata": leave a message on my atabook!</p>
-   <p>"DNIUP/F" : Do not interact unless party/friend</p>
+   <p>"DNIUP/F": Do not interact unless party/friend</p>
     <p> I block/hide people permanantly if I spot you in my DNI, no excuses. <p>
      <p> I dont joke about this either. https://files.catbox.moe/enyej4.jpeg <p>
-    <p> I am fine with cuddling, hiding behind or hugs unless stated in my name!
+    <p> I am fine with cuddling, kissing, booping hiding behind or hugs unless stated in my name!
 Shoutout to the cuddle/blanket ponies! </p><p>
-    <p> I am majority of the time afk decorating skins, please whisper in general to have any sort of response back.</p>
     <p> Do NOT post any of my skins onto pinterest with or without credit. </p>
 </details>
 <br>